ember-learn/guides-source/guides/release/tutorial/05-more-about-components.md

   });
 });
 ```

+## Determining the Appropriate Amount of Test Coverage

 Finally, we should also update the tests for the `<Rental>` component to confirm that we successfully invoked `<Rental::Image>`.

-Commit: Merge ember-learn/super-rentals-tutorial#73
-Copy edit pass

----